Aravind066390/hackhazards25-repository/README.md

 ## 🎯 Objective

-this project is designed to manage student data and make it accessible for both students and faculty for changes
+this project is designed to manage student data and make it accessible for both student's and faculty for changes

 ## 🧠 Team & Approach